Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 What is temporary life insurance?

-Temporary life insurance is similar to a test drive of your insurance policy while underwriting is in process.
+Temporary life insurance is similar to a test drive of your insurance policy while underwriting is underway.
 While you’re supplying documentation and medical tests, you pay your premiums and get the coverage you’re applying for on a temporary basis.
 If something happens to you before your actual insurance policy is finalized and signed, your family can make a death benefit claim for the full amount of your temporary coverage.

 Can anyone get temporary life insurance?